Silverfang-707/File_Encryption_and_Conversion_to_WAV/README.md

 - **File Encryption:** Encrypt any file using AES encryption with CBC mode and a user-provided key.
 - **Audio Conversion:** Convert encrypted binary files into audio files in WAV format.
 - **File Decryption:** Decrypt audio files back into their original binary form.
-- **User Interaction:** Simple CLI interface for selecting encryption or decryption and providing necessary inputs.
+- **User Interaction:** Simple CLI interface and GUI version for providing necessary inputs.

 ## Usage